smcalilly/smcalilly.github.io/_posts/2021-09-25-razor-blade.markdown

 We went to CVS.
 No men or women’s razor blades, either.

-We went into the Cheney’s Pharmacy, but no razor blade.
+We hurried into the Cheney’s Pharmacy, but no razor blade.
 She bought some cigarettes.

 Mom said we’ll find one in Jackson.
 We stopped at the Wendy’s drive-thru before we got on the highway.
 We ordered three Junior Bacon Cheeseburgers, three small fries, three medium Coca-Colas, and a razor blade from the kid’s meal.
 The razor blade was plastic.